jensdietrich/se-teaching/asm/README.md

 An agent jar can be built with `mvn package` (note that this includes some redundant classes from other packages not actually needed).
 This is achieved by using the *maven assembly plugin* configured in `pom.xml`.
 In particular, the manifest of this jar contains the agent class set as *Premain-Class*.

 The application also contains a very simple application `nz.ac.vuw.jenz.asm.example.App` that accesses a field.
-After building the project, run the following base configuration:
+After building the project, run the following command:

 `java -cp target/classes/ nz.ac.vuw.jenz.asm.example.App`